NAACP warns black passengers about traveling with American Airlines

 "Booking and boarding flights on American Airlines could subject them [to] disrespectful, discriminatory or unsafe conditions," the advisory said.

-American Airlines (AAL) spokeswoman Shannon Gilson said the company was "disappointed" to hear about the advisory and is "committed to providing a positive, safe travel experience for everyone."
+American Airlines (AAL) CEO Doug Parker said in a memo to staff that the company was "disappointed" to hear about the NAACP warning.

-"Our team members -- a diverse community of gate agents, pilots, and flight attendants -- are proud to serve customers of all backgrounds," she said.

-In response to NAACP President Derrick Johnson's call for an audience with the airline's leadership, Gilson said representatives from the organization would be invited to the company's headquarters in Fort Worth, Texas.
+He said the airline has reached out to the NAACP to meet with them.
+NAACP President Derrick Johnson had called for a meeting with the airline's leadership.

+"We fly over borders, walls and stereotypes to connect people from different races, religions, nationalities, economic backgrounds and sexual orientations," Parker wrote in the memo, which the company released to reporters.
+"We do not and will not tolerate discrimination of any kind."

 Related: NAACP issues its first statewide travel advisory, for Missouri

-The organization described four examples in particular -- including one in which it said an African-American woman and her infant child were removed from a flight from Atlanta to New York after she asked if their stroller could be retrieved from checked baggage before she left the plane.
+In one, the NAACP said a black woman and her baby were removed from a flight from Atlanta to New York after she asked for their stroller to be retrieved from checked baggage before she left the plane.

+A second allegation described an incident involving a black woman who had booked first-class tickets for herself and a white companion.
+At the ticket counter, the black woman was moved to coach, while her traveling partner was allowed to stay in first class, the NAACP said.

+On a third flight from Washington, D.C., to Raleigh-Durham, North Carolina, a black man was forced to give up his seat after he "responded to disrespectful and discriminatory comments directed toward him by two unruly white passengers," according to the NAACP.

+And in the fourth example, a black woman was removed from a New York-bound flight after she complained that her seat was changed without her consent, the NAACP said.

-The NAACP didn't provide the name of the woman or say when the events it described are alleged to have taken place.
-American Airlines didn't comment on the specific allegations.
+The NAACP did not give further details, provide names of the passengers, or say when the events it described are alleged to have taken place.
+American Airlines did not comment on the specific allegations.

+The NAACP is asking people who have concerns about their travel with American or other airlines to report their experiences to the organization.

 Johnson said the NAACP's "growing list of incidents ... involves behavior that cannot be dismissed as normal or random."